SolarLightTF2/solarlighthud-redux/README.md

 * Attempted to fix incorrect health/ammo color when respawning.

-* Updated spectator UI and respawn counter

 * Fixed MvM/Casual pre-game timer cutting off.
 (Casual still needs work)

 * Fixed [unknown] label appearing on item inspect panels when spectating or dead in a tournament match

-* (In-progress) Create new borders
+* (In-progress) Fixed forgotten glow element in PLR when near the end of the track (appeared on helltower from what I saw)

-* (In-progress) Revamped the killcam HUD.
+* (In-progress) Reduxed the killcam HUD.
 The old one was an unfinished mess.
 Currently broken on steamdeck still, needs fix.

-* (In progress) Updated Engineer building HUD

-* (In progress) added new MvM wave bars